cMadan/brain3d/README.md

 - Currently the mean/sd stats are based on the left hemisphere.
 Would be more appropriate to use the respective hemisphere when displaying these stats, but, not implemented yet.

-- Will change the brain3d.js script so that the column headers for the table (left panel) are specified in the html file, rather than directly in the script.